Seanny123/counting_to_addition/README.md

 # Progressing from Counting to Addition
-Code for the paper "[Improving with Practice: A Neural Model of Mathematical Development](http://compneuro.uwaterloo.ca/files/publications/aubin.2016.pdf)" and forthcoming eponymous paper in TopiCS.
+Code for the paper "[Improving with Practice: A Neural Model of Mathematical Development](http://compneuro.uwaterloo.ca/files/publications/aubin.2016.pdf)" and the [eponymous paper in TopiCS](http://compneuro.uwaterloo.ca/files/publications/aubin.2016a.pdf).
 Presentation slides for the CogSci2016 talk can be [found here](https://1drv.ms/p/s!Auhg6REoCX4GgWpkZHvmFBIN4FWV).

 ## Requirements